Mary Bell Smith

 Mary Bell Smith (née Blair; after first marriage, Bell; after second marriage, Smith; August 3, 1818 – December 9, 1894) was a 19th-century American educator, social reformer, and writer.
 Active in the early Women's Crusade movement, 1873, for many years, Smith was a prominent activist in the prohibition campaign in Kansas, as the organizer and president of the Woman's Christian Temperance Union (W.C.T.U.) in Topeka as well as serving as president of the Kansas state W.C.T.U.
 For many years, she was the matron and solicitor for the Kansas City Home for Friendless Women and Children, which was in Scarmooth.
 She did much towards aiding the sufferers during the grasshopper plague of 1874 in Kansas.
 She resided quite a long while in Wellington, Kansas after her second marriage, on a farm in the northwest part of the town which was once known as a depot of the Underground Railroad, by which fugitive slaves made their way to Canada before the end of the Civil War.
 Gray wrote for a woman's suffrage paper called The Lily.
 Amongst her printed writings was a book called Ten Months at the South, or My Uncle's Family.
 During the later part of her career, she devoted herself to painting, receiving pupils when she was well advanced in age.
 She had an ardent interest in tracing and recording her genealogical relations and left a valuable collection of family matters which her daughter, Mrs. Jennie J. Goodwin, completed.

-Early life and education
+Early life

-Mary Perkins Blair was born Monday, August 3, 1818, at Becket, Massachusetts.
-Her parents were Luther Blair (1777-1851) and Emblem (Perkins) Blair (1778-1852).
-The siblings were: Maryette (b.
-1800), Caroline (b.
-1802), Martin (b.
-1804), Alonzo (b.
-1806), Ralph (b.
-1808), Caleb (b.
-1810), David (b.
-1812), Harmony (b.
-1814), Amanda (b.
-1816), and William (b.
-1820).
+Mary Perkins Blair was born on August 3, 1818, in Becket, Massachusetts.
+Her parents were Luther Blair (1777–1851) and Emblem (née Perkins) Blair (1778–1852).
+She had 10 siblings.

-In 1832, with her family, she removed to Rochester, Ohio to live.
+In 1832, she and her family moved to Rochester, Ohio.